foldda/rda/README.md

 | John | M   | 70  |
 | Kate | F   | 63  |

-It is intended that a parser program can parse the string's data content (the payload) without needing extra configuration.
+It is intended that a parser program can parse the string's data content (the payload) without separate configuration.
 It is sufficient for the parsing by just reading the header, because it contains definition of all its the encoding chars[^1].

 [^1]: A more detailed explanation of RDA encoding rule is in [this repo's wiki](https://github.com/foldda/rda/wiki).